kimsgoods/MatrixCalc/README.md

 # MatrixCalc
-This is a basic matrix calculator that is made using C# This matrix calculator can perform these operations:
+This is a basic matrix calculator that is made using C# It can perform these operations:
   <ul>
     <li>Addition</li>
     <li>Subtraction</li>